By Doug Winter – RareGoldCoins.com ……

 If someone wanted to replicate this collection today, I’m certain it could not be done.
 Many of the Milas coins have, in the ensuing years, been processed and no longer show the superb, original look they had back in 1995.

-I hate to sound like Grandpa Winter but they just don’t have sales today like they did with the Milas collection back in 1995…
+I hate to sound like Grandpa Winter but they just don’t have sales today as they did with the Milas collection back in 1995…

 2. The ELIASBERG Collection

-Eliasberg continued to add to the collection and by the last 1950’s it was regarded as the most complete and highest quality collection of United States coins ever formed.
+Eliasberg continued to add to the collection and by the last addition in the 1950s it was regarded as the most complete and highest-quality collection of United States coins ever formed.

 After Eliasberg dies, his collection was divided among his two children.
 One received his gold coins and this collection was sold by Bowers and Ruddy in October 1982 as the “United States Gold Coin Collection.”

 The remainder of the Eliasberg collection was sold by Bowers and Merena (the successor firm to Bowers and Ruddy) in two sales.
 The first of these was held in May 1996 and it contained colonials, patterns, copper coinage, nickel coinage and silver coinage from half dimes through dimes.
-The sale consisted of 1348 lots and it realized $11,598,000.
-Highlights included a Gem Proof 1913 Liberty Nickel which sold for a record $1,485,000 and the unique 1873-CC No Arrows Dime that brought $550,000.
+The sale consisted of 1,348 lots and realized $11,598,000.
+Highlights included a Gem Proof 1913 Liberty nickel that sold for a record $1,485,000 and the unique 1873-CC No Arrows dime that brought $550,000.

 The Eliasberg collection is the finest group of United States coins ever sold at auction.
 This is considered the most desirable pedigree for any coin to have, as it is a virtual guarantee that a coin is choice, original and appealing.